|Price per Plant||$22.50||$7.00||$6.00|

-Dwarf Fothergilla (also called Dwarf Witchalder) is a dense compact deciduous shrub.
+Dwarf Fothergilla (also called Dwarf Witch Alder) is a dense compact native shrub.
 In mid-spring, its flowers are white and resemble a bottle-brush.
-Fothergilla leaves are rounded and dark green, changing to brilliant yellow to orange-red in the fall.
+Dwarf Fothergilla leaves are rounded and dark green, changing to brilliant yellow/gold to orange-red in the fall.
 Fothergilla is an excellent shrub for the residential landscape and adds considerable color from April to October.
-Originally indigenous to the Allegheny Mountains from northern North Carolina and Tennessee to northern Alabama, Dwarf Fothergilla is disease free and grows between 2 and 3 ft in height and width at a slow rate.
+Originally indigenous to the Allegheny Mountains from northern North Carolina and Tennessee to northern Alabama, Dwarf Fothergilla was named in honor of English botanist Dr. John Fothergill.
+The plant is disease free.
 More planting instruction can also be found at boydnursery.net/planting/.

 |Diseases & Insects|| |